octopwn/octopwn-wasm-documentation/README.md

-# octopwn-wasm-documentation
+# octopwn-documentation
-Documentation for the OctoPwn WASM framework
+Documentation for all editions of OctoPwn.